 Visiting undergraduate students

-- A student who is not studying for credit and is not administered by the International Office, i.e. is not on a recognised exchange or study abroad arrangement.
+- are not administered by the International Office, i.e. are not on a recognised exchange or study abroad arrangement.

 If you wish to apply to come to the Faculty of Life Sciences as a visiting student, you must first secure the agreement of a member of academic staff to act as your supervisor for the duration of your visit.
 Please see our research pages to find members of staff whose research area matches your interests.
 You should contact them directly, using the contact details given.

-Once you have secured the agreement of a potential supervisor, and have agreed dates for your visit with them, please complete a Visiting undergraduate student application form (Office document, 125kB) and return it to the Faculty Office firstname.lastname@example.org .
-You must include a current degree transcript of qualifications, a letter of support from the home institution and in the case of students outside of the UK or a non-English speaking country evidence of English Language proficiency.
+Once you have secured the agreement of a potential supervisor, and have agreed dates for your visit with them, please complete a visiting student application form (Office document, 138kB) and return it to the Faculty Office firstname.lastname@example.org .
+You must include a current degree transcript, a letter of support from the home institution and, in the case of students whose first language is not English, evidence of English Language proficiency.

 Please note that we will require up to 4 weeks to process a complete application.
 Applicants are therefore advised to complete their application form as early as possible to ensure enough time to process the application, secure the relevant supervisory approvals and make the necessary pre-arrival arrangements.